nefty/multicluster-broadcaster-swm-l7mp/docs/gcp_architecture.md

 * **North-South Traffic (Media): Network Load Balancer & Cloud DNS**
   * **Replaces:** Exposing STUNner directly on the VM IP.
   * **Rationale:** The WebRTC media path relies on STUN/TURN over UDP.
 A Global HTTPS Load Balancer is not suitable for this.
 The standard and most performant pattern is to expose the STUNner pods in each cluster using a Kubernetes `Service` of type `LoadBalancer`.
 This provisions a regional, high-performance L4 Network Load Balancer.
-We will then use **Cloud DNS** with a **geolocation routing policy** to direct users to the TURN server in the nearest region.
+We use **Cloud DNS** with a **geolocation routing policy** to direct users to the TURN server in the nearest region.

 * **Container Registry: Artifact Registry**
   * **Replaces:** Building Docker images locally or using a different registry like GHCR.